-Toggl Desktop for Mac is a native OSX application, that can be installed on your computer.
+Toggl Desktop for Mac is a native macOS application that can be installed on your computer.
 It works seamlessly with the web version of Toggl, syncing data on the fly.
-Toggl Desktop works also offline, it stores data locally and sends it to the Toggl server once you’re back online.
+Toggl Desktop also works offline; it stores data locally and sends it to the Toggl server once you’re back online.

 Toggl Desktop is also available on App Store!
-If you feel that you like the app store update system more than the current automatic updater, you are more than welcome to switch to the App Store version of Toggl Desktop.
+If you prefer the App Store update system more than the current automatic updater, you are more than welcome to switch to the App Store version of Toggl Desktop.

-To make your life easier, the Toggl Desktop icon in your dock turns red when the timer is running, and grey, when it’s not.
-The same applies in the menu bar, but in different colors: black or invisible.
+To make it easier to differentiate, the Toggl Desktop icon on your dock will be red when the timer is running, and grey when it is not.
+The same applies in the menu bar, but in different colors: black or transparent.

 You can load up to a full month’s worth of time entries for a better overview by clicking “Load more” at the bottom of the list.

 You can use Manual Model if you want to add time entries at a later time.
 To switch to Manual Mode, open the Toggl Desktop menu from the menu bar and click “Switch Mode” (Keyboard shortcut: ⌘D).

 Here's what the app will look like in Manual Mode.

 Toggl syncs all your entries back to the web automatically.
 However, if there is an issue with the app connecting to our server you may have unsynced entries.
 For more details on how Toggl sync works open this syncing article.